Hua Siong College of Iloilo

 Hua Siong College of Iloilo or HSCI (怡朗华商学院 (怡朗華商學院, Yílǎng Huá Shāng Xuéyuàn, Î-lóng Hoâ-siong Ha̍k-īⁿ)), commonly referred to as Hua Siong, is a private college located Iloilo City, Philippines.
 Founded by the Filipino Chinese Chamber of Commerce of Iloilo as a preparatory school in 1912, it is the first Chinese school outside of Manila (second in the Philippines).

 Hua Siong offers academic courses from basic education all the way up to tertiary levels in the programs of business and information and computing sciences.

 The education system of the school is based mainly in Mandarin, Filipino English languages.
-Hua Siong has two campuses: the main campus in Calle Iznart (City Proper) and Ledesco Village in La Paz, Iloilo City.
+Hua Siong has two campuses: the main campus on Calle Iznart (City Proper), and Ledesco Village in La Paz, Iloilo City.

 History

 1912 marked the birth of Hua Siong – the second oldest Filipino Chinese School in the Philippines.

-Conceived and established by the Iloilo Chinese Chamber of Commerce, the school was known as Iloilo Chinese Vocational School and was located at Yu Tiak Ha Building at Aldeguer Street.
-In a short span of time, a piece of land opposite the Yu Tiak Ha Building was acquired and a school built upon it, called Tian Po Hall.
+Conceived and established by the Iloilo Chinese Chamber of Commerce, the school was then known as Iloilo Chinese Vocational School and was located at Yu Tiak Ha Building at Aldeguer Street.
+In a short span of time, a piece of land opposite the Yu Tiak Ha Building was acquired and a school built upon it called Tian Po Hall.
 A year later, the school was renamed Iloilo Chinese Primary Commercial School with 60 students.

-In 1918 the Chamber of Commerce acquired a piece of land along Iznart Street.
+In 1918, the Chamber of Commerce acquired a piece of land along Iznart Street.

-In 1927 the school was called Primary Commercial School and later became Iloilo Chinese Commercial High School.
+In 1927, the school was called Primary Commercial School and later became Iloilo Chinese Commercial High School.

 In 1932, more classrooms were added, more instructional materials and equipment were provided, new curricula in the Elementary and High School were offered, and a Kindergarten Course was introduced.

 During World War II

 During the Japanese occupation of the Philippine in World War II, among those who stood up against the Japanese in Iloilo were the school teachers and students, who formed anti-Japanese Patriotic Groups.
 The group stirred the valor of the local Chinese through drama performances.
 Being the nucleus of the Anti-Japanese Forum, constituted principally by the local Chinese, school teachers frequently organized discussions on current events.

-When Japanese aggressors reached Iloilo, some of the anti-Japanese organizers, including members of the Board of Trustees, were detained, torture and executed.
+When Japanese aggressors reached Iloilo, some of the anti-Japanese organizers, including members of the board of trustees, were detained, torture and executed.
 Their remains were buried in the Chinese Cemetery.

 The war left the school in ruins.
-The Board of Trustees prepared themselves to continue operations.
+The board of trustees prepared themselves to continue operations.
 Through funds from friends, residing in Gigante Island, they were able to finance the new set-up.

-Meanwhile, notwithstanding the uncomfortable premises build from nipa huts, classes reopened on November 1949.
+Meanwhile, notwithstanding the uncomfortable premises build from nipa huts, classes reopened in November 1949.
 Years later, a new school building was inaugurated which bore the name “Yu Guang Lou” (Fisherman Hall), after the Gigante fishermen and friends who helped in building the school.